-Table H4.1 Performance Report Data
+Table G4.1 Performance Report Data

-• Other products, such as data or databases, physical collections, audio or video products, software, models, educational aids or curricula, instruments or equipment, research material, interventions (e.g., clinical or educational), or new business creation.
-Participants and Other Collaborating Organizations List of participants or collaborating organizations Impact • Narrative.
+Data Category Data Captured in the Performance Report Accomplishments What were the major goals and objectives of the project?
+What was accomplished under these goals?
+What opportunities for training and professional development did the project provide?
+How were the results disseminated to communities of interest?
+What does the recipient plan to do during the next reporting period to accomplish the goals and objectives?
+Products Publications, conference papers, and presentations Website(s) or other Internet site(s) Technologies or techniques Inventions, patent applications, and/or licenses Other products, such as data or databases, physical collections, audio or video products, software, models, educational aids or curricula, instruments or equipment, research material, interventions (e.g., clinical or educational), or new business creation.
+Participants and Other Collaborating Organizations List of participants or collaborating organizations Impact Narrative.
 List the impact the research is having on the field of study or the community (i.e., public purpose).
-Changes/Problems (not required for Final Performance Report) Changes in approach and reasons for change Actual or anticipated problems or delays and actions or plans to resolve them Changes that have a significant impact on expenditures Significant changes in use or care of human subjects, vertebrate animals, biohazards, and/or select agents Special Reporting Requirements • Respond to any special reporting requirements specified in the award terms and conditions, as well as any award specific reporting requirements.
-Budgetary Information (not required for Final Report) Narrative of the budgetary information Project Outcomes (only required on Final Performance Report) • Concise summary of the outcomes or findings of the award, written in clear and comprehensible language, without including any proprietary, confidential information or trade secrets Demographic Information for Significant Contributors Recipients may provide demographic data about significant contributors for a variety of purposes, including the following: To gauge whether NASA programs and other opportunities are fairly reaching and benefiting everyone regardless of demographic category; To ensure that those in under-represented groups have the same knowledge of and access to programs, meetings, vacancies, and other research and educational opportunities as everyone else; To gauge and report performance in promoting partnerships and collaborations; To assess involvement of international investigators or students in work NASA supports; To track the evolution of changing science, technology, engineering, and mathematics (STEM) fields at different points in the pipeline (e.g., medicine and law demographics have recently changed dramatically);
+Changes/Problems (not required for Final Performance Report) Changes in approach and reasons for change Actual or anticipated problems or delays and actions or plans to resolve them Changes that have a significant impact on expenditures Significant changes in use or care of human subjects, vertebrate animals, biohazards, and/or select agents Special Reporting Requirements Respond to any special reporting requirements specified in the award terms and conditions, as well as any award specific reporting requirements.
+Budgetary Information (not required for Final Report) Narrative of the budgetary information

-- • To raise investigator and agency staff awareness of the involvement of under-represented groups in research; To encourage the development of creative approaches for tapping into the spectrum of talent of the STEM workforce; • To respond to external requests for data of this nature from a variety of s including the National Academies, Congress, etc.; and • To respond to legislatively required analysis of workforce dynamics.
+Project Outcomes (only required on Final Performance Report) Concise summary of the outcomes or findings of the award, written in clear and comprehensible language, without including any proprietary, confidential information or trade secrets Demographic Information for Significant Contributors Recipients may provide demographic data about significant contributors for a variety of purposes, including the following: • To gauge whether NASA programs and other opportunities are fairly reaching and benefiting everyone regardless of demographic category; • To ensure that those in under-represented groups have the same knowledge of and access to programs, meetings, vacancies, and other research and educational opportunities as everyone else; • To gauge and report performance in promoting partnerships and collaborations; • To assess involvement of international investigators or students in work NASA supports; • To track the evolution of changing science, technology, engineering, and mathematics (STEM) fields at different points in the pipeline (e.g., medicine and law demographics have recently changed dramatically); • To raise investigator and Agency staff awareness of the involvement of under-represented groups in research; • To encourage the development of creative approaches for tapping full spectrum of talent of the STEM workforce; • To respond to external requests for data of this nature from a varie sources, including the National Academies, Congress, etc.; and • To respond to legislatively required analysis of workforce dynamics.
 Legislation requires at least one agency to routinely estimate scientific workforce needs.
 This analysis is accomplished through reviewing demographic data submitted for the existing workforce.
-Demographic data (i.e., gender, ethnicity, race, and disability status) should be provided directly by significant contributors, with the understanding that submission of such data is strictly voluntary .
+Demographic data (i.e., gender, ethnicity, race, and disability status) should be provided directly by significant contributors, with the understanding that submission of such data is strictly voluntary.
 There are no adverse consequences if such data is not provided.
-Confidentiality of demographic data will be in accordance with the agency's policy and practices for complying with the requirements of the Privacy Act.
+Confidentiality of demographic data will be in accordance with the Agency's policy and practices for complying with the requirements of the Privacy Act.

-H4.1.1 Performance Measurement Validation in the Performance Report
+G4.1.1 Performance Measurement Validation in the Performance Report